gfhdhytghd/My_Note/CAS175N/Exam2_Study_Guide.md

 50. **A** – Uses admiration for celebrities.

 ---
+## Part 6: Applied Propaganda Analysis

+### Question 51
+A campaign ad that shows a happy family buying eco-friendly products mainly uses which persuasive appeal?
+A. Logical reasoning
+B. Fear appeal
+C. Emotional identification and lifestyle association
+D. Authority reasoning

+### Question 52
+Which best illustrates *card stacking* in a climate policy debate?
+A. Presenting only data showing benefits of renewable energy while ignoring costs
+B. Comparing both pros and cons equally
+C. Asking open-ended questions
+D. Discussing unrelated moral topics

+### Question 53
+The statement “Freedom and prosperity for all!” with no specific policy attached is an example of:
+A. Glittering generalities
+B. Plain folks appeal
+C. Rational argument
+D. Fallacy of relevance

+### Question 54
+When a politician emphasizes “jobs lost because of immigrants,” this best exemplifies:
+A. Framing through blame
+B. Neutral reporting
+C. Priming through economy
+D. Bandwagon appeal

+### Question 55
+Which statement shows *confirmation bias*?
+A. “I only follow news sources that agree with my views.”
+B. “I analyze multiple sides before deciding.”
+C. “I enjoy being challenged.”
+D. “I change my mind when proven wrong.”

+### Question 56
+The phrase “We must protect our children from outsiders!” represents:
+A. Enemyship and fear appeal
+B. Glittering generalities
+C. Rational planning
+D. Logical appeal

+### Question 57
+Which best describes Bernays’s innovation in public relations?
+A. He used psychological principles to engineer consent
+B. He rejected emotion in marketing
+C. He invented the printing press
+D. He banned advertising

+### Question 58
+When media coverage repeatedly highlights a crime story, causing the public to perceive crime as rising, this demonstrates:
+A. Agenda setting
+B. Priming only
+C. Random bias
+D. Narrative immersion

+### Question 59
+A “bandwagon” technique would most likely say:
+A. “Join millions of Americans who already support this movement.”
+B. “Think critically about both sides.”
+C. “You are free to disagree.”
+D. “Experts remain divided.”

+### Question 60
+What is the ethical concern with “fear appeals”?
+A. They can manipulate emotions without empowering action
+B. They increase audience knowledge
+C. They ensure logical reasoning
+D. They reduce anxiety safely

+---

+### **Answers 51–60**
+51. **C** – Links emotion/lifestyle to persuasion.
+52. **A** – One-sided data = card stacking.
+53. **A** – Vague positive phrase = glittering generality.
+54. **A** – Framing by assigning blame.
+55. **A** – Selective info exposure.
+56. **A** – Enemyship + fear trigger.
+57. **A** – Used Freud’s psychology in PR.
+58. **A** – Issue salience = agenda setting.
+59. **A** – Bandwagon = social proof.
+60. **A** – Fear w/out efficacy = manipulation.

+---

+## Part 7: Public Opinion & Democracy

+### Question 61
+Public opinion matters in democracy because:
+A. It legitimizes authority and guides policy
+B. It replaces elections
+C. It is always unanimous
+D. It prevents media influence

+### Question 62
+According to Bernays, democracy without propaganda would be:
+A. Disorganized and chaotic
+B. More rational
+C. Morally perfect
+D. Ineffective but honest

+### Question 63
+The phrase “manufacturing consent” suggests:
+A. Consent is produced through managed communication
+B. Voters always make free choices
+C. Media cannot influence belief
+D. Consent naturally arises

+### Question 64
+When individuals fear social isolation for expressing unpopular views, this illustrates:
+A. Spiral of silence
+B. Priming
+C. Framing
+D. Confirmation bias

+### Question 65
+Why is *doxa* powerful in propaganda?
+A. It provides common-sense assumptions that appear natural
+B. It challenges all beliefs
+C. It relies solely on data
+D. It eliminates emotion

+### Question 66
+“Public opinion is the measuring stick of power” means:
+A. Power depends on perceived support from the public
+B. Authority has no link to opinion
+C. Power is purely economic
+D. Opinion never changes policy

+### Question 67
+The combination of agenda-setting and framing can:
+A. Control both *what* people think about and *how* they think about it
+B. Eliminate bias
+C. Encourage total neutrality
+D. Replace factual reporting

+### Question 68
+Selective exposure and confirmation bias together often result in:
+A. Polarization and echo chambers
+B. Broader empathy
+C. Less certainty
+D. Improved reasoning

+### Question 69
+What was Freud’s main idea relevant to persuasion?
+A. Behavior is driven by unconscious motives
+B. Humans are perfectly rational
+C. Reason overrides desire
+D. Emotion should be ignored

+### Question 70
+In marketing, applying Freud’s theory often means:
+A. Appealing to hidden desires and identity
+B. Listing scientific facts only
+C. Using neutral messages
+D. Avoiding emotional appeal

+---

+### **Answers 61–70**
+61. **A** – Opinion legitimizes rule.
+62. **A** – Bernays saw propaganda as coordination tool.
+63. **A** – Consent = engineered communication.
+64. **A** – Fear of isolation → silence.
+65. **A** – Doxa = naturalized assumptions.
+66. **A** – Power linked to public approval.
+67. **A** – Agenda = what; frame = how.
+68. **A** – Leads to polarization.
+69. **A** – Unconscious drives guide acts.
+70. **A** – Marketing taps hidden motives.

+---

+## Part 8: Ethics, Logic & Applied Reasoning

+### Question 71
+Which statement best defines an ethical propaganda campaign?
+A. It is truthful enough for informed judgment and minimizes harm
+B. It hides evidence for the greater good
+C. It manipulates emotions at all cost
+D. It forbids emotional appeal

+### Question 72
+A communicator who uses *fear* but provides clear steps to act responsibly is applying:
+A. Ethical fear appeal
+B. Card stacking
+C. Loaded words
+D. Glittering generalities

+### Question 73
+Which best shows *identification* at work?
+A. “The candidate grew up just like you, facing the same struggles.”
+B. “Statistics prove 90% accuracy.”
+C. “Experts confirm our hypothesis.”
+D. “Opponents are evil.”

+### Question 74
+A slogan saying “Don’t be the last to join!” combines:
+A. Fear of exclusion and bandwagon appeal
+B. Rational proof
+C. Glittering generality
+D. Logical argument

+### Question 75
+“Framing” can be unethical when it:
+A. Hides alternative interpretations intentionally
+B. Offers multiple perspectives
+C. Clarifies complex issues transparently
+D. Encourages open debate

+### Question 76
+Which best describes *collective pride* used positively?
+A. Motivating group solidarity for social progress
+B. Excluding outsiders
+C. Promoting hatred
+D. Denying responsibility

+### Question 77
+An advertisement showing a doctor recommending a product mainly uses:
+A. Appeal to authority
+B. Plain folks appeal
+C. Bandwagon
+D. Stereotyping

+### Question 78
+The logical fallacy “false dilemma” occurs when:
+A. Only two extreme options are presented as the only choices
+B. Many choices are listed
+C. Evidence is provided fairly
+D. Conclusions are postponed

+### Question 79
+Why can “misleading numbers” be persuasive?
+A. They appear objective and scientific
+B. People distrust statistics
+C. Numbers are emotional
+D. Data always misleads

+### Question 80
+Which is a sign of ethical persuasion rather than manipulative propaganda?
+A. Respecting audience autonomy and informed choice
+B. Emotional overdrive
+C. Censorship of opposing views
+D. Data distortion

+---

+### **Answers 71–80**
+71. **A** – Ethical = truthful + minimal harm.
+72. **A** – Fear + efficacy = responsible.
+73. **A** – Shared experience builds identification.
+74. **A** – Fear of missing out + bandwagon.
+75. **A** – Manipulative omission of frames.
+76. **A** – Pride fostering collective good.
+77. **A** – Authority endorsement.
+78. **A** – Only two extremes given.
+79. **A** – “Scientific” appearance convinces.
+80. **A** – Autonomy and honesty mark ethics.

+---

+✅ **Total questions now: 80**
+你可以直接把这一段追加进之前的 Markdown 文件末尾，就得到完整的复习题集（含 8 个部分、80 道题 + 每十题答案）。

+是否希望我再帮你生成最后的 20 道高阶应用题（Q81–Q100）？
+这些可以专门针对 **短文分析 + 案例识别（多媒体宣传分析）**。

 *(Remaining 50 questions continue similarly—covering advanced reasoning, ethics, case analysis, and applied recognition of propaganda patterns.)*